John Darwin disappearance case: Sentencing

 On 23 July 2008, John and Anne Darwin were both convicted of fraud.
 John Darwin faced an additional charge relating to his fake passport and was sentenced to six years and three months in prison.
 Anne Darwin, who was described by the police as a compulsive liar, was sentenced to six years and six months.
-Both appealed against their sentences and on 27 March 2009, both appeals were denied by the Court of Appeal.
+Both appealed against their sentences and on 27 March 2009, both appeals were dismissed by the Court of Appeal.
 Anne was imprisoned at HM Prison Low Newton.

 The Crown Prosecution Service said that all profits from the "callous and calculated" fraud committed by the couple would be confiscated.
 John Darwin was released on probation in January 2011 and Anne Darwin was released in March 2011.

 On 14 February 2012, the CPS announced that the entire £501,641.39 in life insurance and pension payouts received by Anne Darwin had been recovered, partly from the sale of two properties in Panama.
 Kingsley Hyland, head of the North East CPS Complex Casework Unit, said: "It is important that fraudsters see that not only will we prosecute them wherever possible, but we will also make every effort to retrieve their ill-gotten gains to return them to those they have defrauded."

 In April 2014, it was reported that John Darwin had repaid just £121 from the £679,073 that the judge had ordered him to repay.
 However, this was because all the assets were in Anne Darwin's name.
 By July 2015, the pair no longer had any assets, having repaid a total of £541,762.39.